-The students have full access at BISB to a single sign in portal and the Microsoft Office 365 online package with an option to download both PC and MAC versions of the latest MS Office without charge.
-This package also includes considerable, secure cloud storage lessening the need for large storage on the device itself as well as providing an access point for the Learning Management System.
+The students have full access at BISB to a single sign-in portal and the Microsoft Office 365 online package with an option to download both PC and MAC versions of the latest MS Office without charge.
+This package also includes considerable, secure cloud storage lessening the need for large storage on the device itself as well as providing an access point for the Firefly virtual learning environment.
 To maximize the potential of this, secondary students are required to bring their device to school fully charged on a daily basis.
 We are also able to provide a limited number of laptops for students who might not have their own device available on a given day as well as lockable storage for all devices.
-Students are therefore responsible for the safe keeping of their own devices whilst at school.
+Students are therefore responsible for the safekeeping of their own devices whilst at school.
 This includes, but is not limited to laptops, tablets, and mobile phones.

-Students are required to use the schools wireless network, which they will access for free while at school.
+Students are required to use the school's wireless network, which they will access for free while at school.
 They will not be permitted to access their paid data plans while in class.
 The network’s filter and robust firewall will also help to prevent students from accessing inappropriate web content while they are logged on at school.
 The appropriate and correct use of this technology involves the need to use technology safely, effectively, ethically and respectfully and they are supported in this with Digital Citizenship and the use of Social Media discussions in both PSHE and ICT lessons.
-Students also review, discuss and sign an age appropriate Acceptable User Policy across the Key Stages in class as well as sign an individual Digital Citizenship Agreement.
-The wording of these agreements is age appropriate across the school.
-Please find these documents below.